singh-nishi/grid-component/README.md

 ## PACKAGE DEVELOPMENT PROCESS

 ## First, install Yeoman and generator-angular2-library using npm (assuming you already have node.js pre-installed).
-npm install -g yo
-npm install -g generator-angular2-library
+npm install -g yo -> help in create package npm install -g generator-angular2-library -> help in generate package

-## Make a new directory and cd into it:
+## Make a new directory for package create and go to that folder from cmd
 mkdir angular-library-name
 cd angular-library-name

 ## Generate your new library:
-yo angular2-library
+yo angular2-library in folder(angular-library-name)

 ## The generator will prompt you for:
 Your full name: